Strikoder/PromptEngineering-ChatGPT/README.md

 To get started, simply clone this repository and use the prompts provided as inspiration for creating your own.

-> ℹ **NOTE:** Sometimes, some of the prompts may not be working as you expected or may be rejected by the AI.
-Please try again, start a new thread, or log out and log back in.
-If these solutions do not work, please try rewriting the prompt using your own sentences while keeping the instructions same.
+> ℹ **NOTE:** Occasionally, certain prompts may not yield the desired results or may be rejected by the AI.
+In such cases, we suggest trying again, initiating a new discussion, or logging out and logging back in.
+If these approaches prove ineffective, we recommend rewriting the prompt using your own sentences while maintaining the original instructions.

 # Dataset Description
 | Columns|Description|